How to Grow and Care for Alocasia micholitziana (Green Velvet Alocasia) Indoors

 Size

-Alocasia micholitziana grows to a height of about 2-3 ft and a width of about 2 ft.
-The leaves are about 1.3 ft long and about 6-8 in. wide.
+Alocasia micholitziana is one of the fast-growing plants which grows to a height of about 2-3 feet and a width of about 2 feet.
+The leaves are about 1.3 feet long and about 6-8 inches wide placing it among the best plants for the living room for a bold statament.

 Flower

-The flowers in Green Velvet Alocasia are a greenish spathe and a cream-colored spadix and only last a few days.
+Green Velvet Alocasia flowers are a greenish spathe and a cream-colored spadix which only last a few days.
 To conserve the plants energy and direct it to foliage growth, cut the flowers as soon as they appear, though, it is unlikely to flower when grown indoors.

 Where to Buy

-If you are looking to add this amazing plant to your collection, buy Alocasia micholitziana online from Etsy.
+If you are looking to add this amazing Green Velvet Alocasia to your collection, they are available online from Amazon (Link to Amazon).

 Alocasia micholitziana, Green Velvet Alocasia